Got Waste? What To Know About Industrial Non-Hazardous Waste

 Hazardous and non-hazardous waste regulations leave no room for error.
 From the moment waste is produced on-site at a facility, the facility is liable for any harm it may cause.
 From correctly characterizing a waste stream and safely storing it prior to transport to ensuring it is disposed of properly, the burden falls on each individual business.
 Connecting with a certified treatment, storage and disposal facility allows access to highly trained technicians who are able to adeptly coordinate ongoing or one-time waste disposal plans.

-From following a routine schedule to help your facility maintain a compliant cadence of waste disposal to one-time spill clean-ups, we handle every substance we encounter with the utmost care.
-Our facility treats industrial non-hazardous oil and metal waste with capabilities to manage up to 70,000 gallons of wastewater and 80 cubic yards of solid waste, as well as drum and bulk quantities for disposal.
+From following a routine schedule to help your facility maintain a compliant cadence of waste disposal to one-time emergency clean-ups, we handle every substance we encounter with the utmost care.
+Our facility treats oil and metal non-hazardous industrial waste with capabilities to manage up to 70,000 gallons of wastewater and 80 cubic yards of solid waste, as well as drum and bulk quantities for disposal.
 During treatment, waste is removed from wastewater streams so clean water can go back into the sanitary sewer system.
 Solid waste materials are disposed of or recycled as applicable.

 Worker releasing liquid waste from HK truck at treatment facility.

 With a better understanding of industrial non-hazardous waste regulations and classifications, your facility has completed the first step toward a successful waste management plan.
-HK is happy to help execute a comprehensive plan all the way through to set your business up for continued compliance in Iowa and beyond.
-Contact us online to get in touch, or call 515-283-0500 to speak with a waste technician today.
+HK Solutions Group is happy to help execute a comprehensive plan all the way through the safe disposal of hazardous and non-hazardous industrial waste to set your business up for continued compliance in Iowa and beyond.
+Contact us to get started working with our dedicated waste technicians today.